Find Affordable College Courses

 Saint Paul, MN

-Saint Paul College landed the #13 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the large city of Saint Paul, Saint Paul College is a public college with a medium-sized student population.
+With a ranking of #13, Saint Paul College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Located in the city of Saint Paul, Saint Paul College is a public school with a medium-sized student population.

-Saint Paul College undergraduate students pay an average of $6,041 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Saint Paul College are $6,041 a year.
 On average, allied health graduates from Saint Paul College take out $27,516 in student loans while working on their Associate Degree.

 Read More…